emnify/product-docs/docs/quickstart/troubleshooting.md

 - Verify that the APN is correctly set to *em* or use *emnify* instead since some devices do not support two-digit APNs.
 You can find guides for various devices in [Getting the first device online](#getting-the-first-device-online).
-- Ensure that you activate data access and the radio types (i.e., 2G, 3G, 4G) if you change policy settings.
+- Ensure that you activate data access and the radio types (that is, 2G, 3G, 4G) if you change policy settings.
 - Make sure mobile data is enabled and that international roaming is allowed.
 - Click **Details** → **Events**.
 Validate if there is any PDP create event and rejected.